MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ::: moniker range="sc-om-2016"

-If this is being implemented for System Center 2016 - Operations Manager, after applying Update Rollup 4, ensure to import the management packs that are included in this rollup located in the following directory: **\Program Files\Microsoft System Center 2016\Operations Manager\Server\Management Packs for Update Rollups**.
+If this is being implemented for System Center 2016 - Operations Manager, after applying Update Rollup 4, ensure to import the management packs that are included in this rollup located in the following directory: **%ProgramFiles%\Microsoft System Center 2016\Operations Manager\Server\Management Packs for Update Rollups**.

 ::: moniker-end